-If you are looking after an older loved one yourself, you may start to realise that they might need more help and support than you can provide.
-Being aware of the signs to look for and understanding the options available, will help you to feel more in control of the situation so that you can make the best decision for yourself, your family and your loved one when the time comes.
+Caring for an older loved one at home can be an enjoyable and rewarding experience, but you may start to realise that they need more help and support than you can provide.
+Being aware of the signs to look for and understanding the options available will help you to feel more in control of the situation so that you can make the best decision for yourself, your family and your loved one when the time comes.

 Chances are, you will know when the time has come to seek out extra care support for your older loved one.
 They may be falling more often, or, if they are living with dementia, their condition may progress to a point where you find their behaviour too challenging.